 The first French arrival was the explorer Jean François de Surville, in 1769.
-From the Hokianga he sailed north, unaware that Captain James Cook was simultaneously tracking North Cape.
+From the Hokianga he sailed north, unaware that Lieutenant James Cook was simultaneously sailing past North Cape in the opposite direction.
 During a storm, the ship lost several anchors.
-Nearly 200 years later, in 1974, two were recovered by divers.
+More than 200 years later, in 1974, two were recovered by divers.
 One is now held in Te Ahu Heritage in Kaitāia (shown here) and the other in Te Papa Tongarewa, Wellington.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.